roman-milk/roman-milk.github.io/susans-req.md

+===

- ****** Susan's Request Ch.
-02 ****** bydawn1958© Susan felt his need and desperation and for some unknown reason, wanted to satisfy her attacker.
+Susan felt his need and desperation and for some unknown reason, wanted to satisfy her attacker.
 She screamed for fulfillment and it was not long coming.
 The skilled fingers pinched harder and her clit exploded, causing her juices to flow.
 Vanya fucked the virgin ass with all the passion and might he possessed.
 He felt the violent spasms go through her body and he drove his missile to the max.
 For the very first time, Susan's forbidden entrance was filled with cum and she felt another earth shattering orgasm consume her body.

  No sooner had the last spasm rocketed through her sweaty body, when Kaz and Ivan began carrying out the next phase of the plan to turn the sexy teacher into their slut.
 Forcing Susan to get into a kneeling position with her head over Vanya's midsection, Kaz gave her the next order.
 "I want you to clean Vanya and suck all the juices from his cock," he told her.
 Susan didn't understand what he had said at first and remained motionless.
 Then he said in a very stern voice, "Susan, get down and suck Vanya's cock and clean it right now.
 Do you understand?"